lindenb/jvarkit/docs/MakeMiniBam.md

     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
     --no-samples
-      [20191129]Allow no sample/ no read group : use fileame
+      [20191129]Allow no sample/ no read group : use filename
       Default: false
   * -o, --output
       An existing directory or a filename ending with the '.zip' or '.tar' or